Inertia4J/inertia4j/inertia4j.spring/README.md

 In your controller, the simplest way to use Inertia4J is to inject the `InertiaSpring` bean.
 This bean will give you access to the Inertia4J methods.
 To respond with an Inertia response in your controller method, you can call `inertia.render`.
 The `render` method takes two arguments.
-The first argument is the name of the component to be rendered in client, and the second argument is a map, which will be converted to a JSON object and sent to the client.
+The first argument is the name of the component to be rendered client-side, and the second argument is a map, which will be converted to a JSON object and sent to the client.
 This method returns a `ResponseEntity<String>` instance, so when using Inertia4J in a route, the return type of your method should always be `ResponseEntity<String>`.